Bärbel Struppert

 Bärbel Struppert (née Schrickel, (born 26 September 1950 in Jena) is a retired East German sprinter who specialised in the 100 metres.

 She became European junior champion in 4 × 100 metres relay in 1966.
-At the 1972 Summer Olympics in Munich she won a silver medal in the 4 × 100 metres relay with her teammates Christina Heinich, Bärbel Struppert and the 100 and 200 m champion Renate Stecher.
+At the 1972 Summer Olympics in Munich she won a silver medal in the 4 × 100 metres relay with her teammates Christina Heinich, Evelin Kaufer and the 100 and 200 m champion Renate Stecher.

 She competed for the club SC Motor Jena during her active career.
 She married the DDR-Oberliga footballer Gerd Struppert.